fosskers/transducers.fnl/doc/Transducers.md

 (keyed acc input)
 ```

-Build up a key-value Table of all elements that made it through the
+Reducer: Build up a key-value Table of all elements that made it through the
 transduction.
 The input values can be key-value tables of any size; they will be
 fused into a single result.